Claremont School of Theology

 What caused CST to try to sell its property?

 After decades of struggling financially, CST’s leadership determined the best way forward was to monetize its property in order to focus on its mission.
-By partnering within a university setting, CST could reduce not only ongoing expenses, but could also explore dual academic programs and provide students with more services.
+From 2016 to 2021, the School explored and worked on a partnership with a university in order to reduce not only ongoing expenses, but also launch dual academic programs and provide students with more services.
 Although a difficult decision, based on research and the example of many free-standing schools, CST’s leadership agreed that the mission of the School and the progressive, life-affirming theological education provided at CST was more important than the School’s location.

 How did the litigation with the Claremont Colleges begin?